 Patients find that after TMLR they can now do all of the activities that once caused them pain.
 They may also find that they do not need to take as many heart medicines, including nitroglycerin.

-Because TMLR is a new type of surgery, no one knows exactly what its long-term effects may be.
 Studies have shown that 1 year after surgery, 80% to 90% of patients treated with TMLR still feel better than they did before they had the surgery.
 They also have a lower risk of heart attack.

 Percutaneous transmyocardial revascularization (PTMR)